Zoo: Poland

 The Wrocław Zoo (Ogród Zoologiczny we Wrocławiu) is the oldest zoo in Poland, opened in 1865 when the city was part of Prussia, and was home to about 10,500 animals representing about 1,132 species (in terms of the number of animal species, it is the third largest in the world).
 In 2014 the Wrocław Zoo opened the Africarium, the only themed oceanarium devoted solely to exhibiting the fauna of Africa, comprehensively presenting selected ecosystems from the continent of Africa.
 Housing over 10 thousand animals, the facility's breadth extends from housing insects such cockroaches to large mammals like elephants on an area of over 33 hectares.

 United States

-In the United States, the Philadelphia Zoo, opened July 1, 1874, earning its motto "America's First Zoo."
+In the United States, the Philadelphia Zoo, opened on July 1, 1874, earning its motto "America's First Zoo."
 The Lincoln Park Zoological Gardens in Chicago and the Cincinnati Zoo opened in 1875.
 In the 1930s, federal relief programs provided financial aid to most local zoos.
 The Works Progress Administration and similar New Deal government agencies helped greatly in the construction, renovation, and expansion of zoos when the Great Depression severely reduced local budgets.
 It was "a new deal for animals."

 The Atlanta Zoo, founded in 1886, suffered neglect.
 By 1984 it was ranked among the ten worst zoos in the United States.
 Systematic reform by 2000 put it on the list of the ten best.